 Editing (as I do it) also includes checking for spelling, grammar and internal consistency.
 This bit is basically what proofreading does (please see below).
 So you are getting a two-in-one service.

 Proofreading ensures that your work is correct and consistent before final publication.
 This includes checking heading style, correct internal references (eg, accurate contents and glossaries) and other details, as well as spelling, punctuation and grammar.
 Your computer will definitely not be able to do all that!

 It’s best to be clear so you know whether I can help you.

-- I don’t edit or rewrite fiction, or academic writing such as coursework, theses or dissertations.
+- I don’t edit or rewrite academic writing such as coursework, theses or dissertations.
 However, I can proofread it (see below).

 What I CAN do…

 - Proofreading of academic papers, novels etc on any topic.
 Proofreading requires detailed language knowledge but it doesn’t matter what the subject is.
-I can proofread anything written in modern English!
+If you have written it in English, I can proofread it!

 - Editing of CVs, job applications, blog posts, memoirs, family histories or any other non-fiction that you can think of.